 See the Ledger scheme article for a description on how to do so.

-Processing payments that are not the exact invoice amount
+How do I process payments that are not the exact invoice amount?

-- Should you receive more than the invoice amount and the client does not want the change, you can enter the amount received in the box “Amount” and then check the box “Round + Book difference” behind it.
-This will complete the invoice as fully paid and not leave a credit.
+- Should you receive more than the invoice amount and the client does not want the change, you can enter the amount received in the box “Paid Now” and then check the box “R&B” behind it.
+Then click Finish.R&B stands for round and book difference.
+This option will complete the invoice as fully paid and not leave a credit.
+With R&B selected, the “Paid Now” amount will automatically be rounded to the nearest 5p.
+If you enter a manual amount which is more than 50p different from the “Paid now” amount, the difference will be shown in red.
+When ticked, all differences will be booked to a special ledger for payment differences.

-Should you want to leave the credit, then enter the amount but do not check the box “Round + Book difference”.
+- Should you want to leave the credit, then enter the received amount in the field “Paid Now” but do not check the box “R&B”.

-- Should you receive a partial payment, i.e. a payment less than the invoice amount, you can enter the amount received in the box “Amount” and make sure that you do not check the box “Round + Book difference” before clicking Save.
+- Should you receive a partial payment, i.e. a payment less than the invoice amount, you can enter the amount received in the box “Paid Now” and make sure that you do not check the box “R&B” before clicking Finish.
 This will leave the remainder as an open amount on this client’s record.

-- Should the client make a payment that is less than the remaining invoice amount but the difference is only a few cents and you do not wish to follow up on this, you can check the box “Round + Book difference” before clicking Save.
+- Should the client make a payment that is less than the remaining invoice amount but the difference is only a few cents and you do not wish to follow up on this, you can check the box “R&B” before clicking Finish.
 This will make sure that the invoice is marked as fully paid and this client will not pop up in the debtors list with only a few cents left on the invoice.
+If you enter a manual amount which is more than 50p different from the “Paid now” amount, the difference will be shown in red.
+When ticked, all differences will be booked to a special ledger for payment differences.

 What do different invoice colours tell you?